Ardern calls for unity as Kiribati split threatens to derail forum

 Now further controversy has struck before the leaders' meetings have even begun, with Kiribati announcing it is withdrawing.

+Nauru has also confirmed it will not attend the forum due to its recent Covid-19 outbreak, the Marshall Islands will miss the forum due to legal issues and Cook Islands will not attend either due to its upcoming election.

-The island nation is one of five Micronesian states that last year announced they would quit the forum over leadership issues.
+Kiribati was one of five Micronesian states that last year announced they would quit the forum over leadership issues.

 On Sunday evening, 1News revealed a letter to the forum's secretary-general, Henry Puna, in which Kiribati President Taneti Maamau reiterated a leadership grievance over Puna's appointment in his role.